nimaid/LPHK/README.md

 # LPHK
-A Novation Launchpad macro scripting language
+A Novation Launchpad macro scripting system.

 ## What does it do?
 The goal of this project is to implement a macro scripting system for the Novation Launchpad, in order to use the launchpad as a scriptable, general purpose macro keyboard.